EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  by the sum of the resources used by the lower taxonomic levels.

- The calculations, graphs, and tables were prepared using Microsoft Excel and R Statistical software version 4.1.2 (R Core Team 2021).
+ The calculations, graphs, and tables were prepared using Microsoft Excel and R Statistical software version 4.1.2 (R Core Team 2021), the source code is available at Github <https://github.com/EcoComplex/TrophicResources> and Zenodo <https://zenodo.org/record/XXXXXXX>..

 ## Results